Learning What Matters: Steering Diffusion via Spectrally Anisotropic Forward Noise: Results

 Following our original intuition, learning pressure in DPMs is aligned with the information deletion induced by forward noising.
 Conversely, when the noising operator is crafted to leave parts of the original distribution intact, no such pressure exists, and the sampler can effectively discard the left-out information during generation.

 In this section, we perform experiments whereby the original data is corrupted with noise at different frequency ranges.
-The objective is to manipulate the inductive biases of diffusion samplers to avoid learning the corruption noise, while correctly approximating the relevant information in the
+The objective is to manipulate the inductive biases of diffusion samplers to avoid learning the corruption noise, while correctly approximating the relevant information in the data.

-data.
 We formulate our corruption process as $\rvx'=A_c(\rvx)$, where ${A_c(\rvx) = \rvx + \gamma_c \mathbf{\epsilon}_{f[a_c, b_c]}}$ and $\mathbf{\epsilon}_{[a_c, b_c]}$ denotes noise in the $[a_c, b_c]$ frequency range.
+We perform the corruption on the fly, and use the original MNIST dataset for training while testing on 10K images.
 We default $\gamma_c=1.$ and show samples of the original and corrupted distributions in \autoref{fig:noise_removal}.
-For any standard DPM training procedure, the sampler makes no distinction of which information to learn, and thus approximates the corrupted distribution presented at training time.
-As such, the recovery of the original, noiseless, distribution would normally be impossible.
+For any standard DPM training procedure, as expected, the sampler learns the corrupted distribution presented at training time. ~As such, the recovery of the original, noiseless, distribution would normally be impossible.
 Assuming knowledge of the corruption process, we use our two-band mixture formulation in \autoref{eq:high_low_formulation} and frame the frequency diffusion learning procedures as a noiseless distribution recovery process, where $a_l = 0 $, $ b_h = 1 $, $b_l = a_c$, and $a_h = b_c$.
 This formulation effectively allows for the forward frequency-noising operator to omit the range of frequencies in which the corruption lies.
 In line with our previous rationale, this would effectively put no pressure on the denoiser to learn the corrupted part of the target distribution, and focus instead on the frequency ranges holding the true signal.

 We compare original and corrupted samples from MNIST, as well as samples from standard and $\textit{bpm}\text{-SAGD}$-trained models in \autoref{fig:noise_removal}.
 In line with our hypothesis, we observe frequency diffusion DPMs trained with an appropriate two-band SAGD to be able to discard the corrupting information and recover the original distribution after severe corruption.
 We further measure the FID and KID of the samples generated by the baseline and frequency DPMs against the original (uncorrupted) data samples in \autoref{tab:corruption_fids}.
 We perform 8 ablation studies, considering noises at $0.1$ non-overlapping intervals in the $[0.1, .9]$ frequency range.
 We observe appropriately designed $\textit{bpm}\text{-SAGD}$ samplers to outperform standard diffusion training across all tested ranges.
 Interestingly, we observe better performance (lower FID) for data corruption in the high-frequency ranges, and reduced performance for data corruption in low-frequency ranges, confirming a marginally higher information content in the low frequencies for the MNIST dataset.